 I got criticized a lot—especially as I reached young adulthood—for “hiding my beauty,” and was taught that I had a duty to my genetic disposition to do myself up like a lady.

 People were always trying to give me makeovers.
 I hated it, but sometimes I let them do it out of that same sense of duty.
 Every time I

 I did my best to try to imitate how women walked and moved

 I didn’t get the hang of any of it, but people still thought I was a woman, so I eventually figured I was off the hook.
 They’d see whatever they wanted to see no matter what I did anyway.

 This led to me just going about my life in a deeply internalized way, expecting people to only see their invented versions of me.
-I was right.
-That’s what they did.
-And I didn’t believe there was anything I could do to make things any different.
+And that’s what they did.
+I didn’t think there was anything I could do to make things any different.

-4. I didn’t know there were people like me
+4. I didn’t think there was anyone else like me

-I had to dig up a lot of scattered reading to understand the terminology and reconcile it with my experience, which is a big part of why I’m making this site.
+I had to dig up a lot of scattered reading to understand the terminology and reconcile it with my experience.
+It was a tangly maze of information mixed with misinformation.
+The confusion of that process is a big part of why I started this site.